mic-max/micmax.pw/_drafts/hack/car-cd.md

 1. CD will eject after ~3 minutes
 1. Label the CD (marker, LightScribe, Inkjet Printer)

+`WMP` was giving me issues when trying to burn a CD with more than `74 minutes` of audio.
+So I used [CDBurnerXP](https://cdburnerxp.se/en/download) and that worked swell!

 ## Storage

 Now where the heck am I going to keep these discs!
 I'll buy [this case](https://www.amazon.com/dp/B0015RB75Y) from Amazon of course, Seattle's evil overlord!
 If you think I'm joking, just take a look at their [absolutely menacing HQ](https://en.wikipedia.org/wiki/Pacific_Tower_(Seattle)) from 1999 to 2010.
 It fits nicely in my driver side door compartment, along with my sunglasses!